 Basic ball hitches work well enough on-road, but, if forced beyond their 15 degrees limit, are likely to break, damage the trailer and/or towing vehicle, or even overturn one or both vehicles.
 To protect against this, Australian Design Rule 62/00 requires that the height to the centre of the ball must be between 350 and 420 mm when the coupled-up rig is fully laden.
 (Hitches are available that enable tow ball height to be adjusted between 350 mm and 430 mm.)

 The AL-KO version of such hitches has more movement but is best not used if travelling far off-road.
-It is virtually standard on European ‘vans and is fitted to some Australian and NZ travel trailers, but few camper trailers.
+It is virtually standard on European ‘vans and is fitted to some Australian and NZ caravans, but few camper trailers.

 Chapter 6: Trailer hitches – towbars